mtusnio/carpark/README.md

 ./observer.py &
 ```

-This will run the observer script in the background which updates the local cache of motion sensor states which is used by the webapp.
+This will run the observer script in the background which updates the local cache of motion sensor states that is used by the webapp.
 Navigate to Webapp and run:

 ```sh
 npm start